yidas/web-service-protocols/http/readme.md

 - A client sends a **ClientHello** message specifying the highest TLS protocol version it supports, a random number, a list of suggested cipher suites and compression methods.
 - The server responds with a **ServerHello** message, containing the chosen protocol version, a random number, cipher suite and compression method from the choices offered by the client.
 The server may also send a session id as part of the message to perform a resumed handshake.
 - The server sends its **Certificate** message (depending on the selected cipher suite, this may be omitted by the server).
 - The server sends its **ServerKeyExchange** message (depending on the selected cipher suite, this may be omitted by the server).
-This message is sent for all DHE, ECDHE and DH_anon ciphersuites.[7]
+This message is sent for all DHE, ECDHE and DH_anon ciphersuites.
 - The server sends a **CertificateRequest** message, to request a certificate from the client.
 - The server sends a **ServerHelloDone** message, indicating it is done with handshake negotiation.
 - The client responds with a **Certificate** message, which contains the client's certificate, but not it's private key.